Pregnancy TestsPregnancy

 Are there any risks to the test?

-There is very little risk to having a blood test.
+There is very little risk of having a blood test.
 You may have slight pain or bruising at the spot where the needle was put in, but most symptoms go away quickly.

-What do the results means?
+What do the results mean?

 Your results will show whether you are pregnant.
-If you are pregnant, it’s important to see your health care provider as soon as possible.
+If you are pregnant, it’s important to see your healthcare provider as soon as possible.
 You may be referred to or may already be receiving care from an obstetrician/gynecologist (OB/GYN) or a midwife.
 These are providers who specialize in women’s health, prenatal care, and pregnancy.
-Regular health care visits during pregnancy can help ensure you and your baby stay healthy.
+Regular healthcare visits during pregnancy can help ensure you and your baby stay healthy.

 By Mehfooz Ali